-Section 5: Education Programs Enrolment: FTE (partially pre-populated)
+Section 5: Education Programs Enrolment: FTE

 - FTE is a critical field and is required prior to approval.
-FTE numbers can now be reported as decimals to allow for more accurate and consistent reporting. - Total Number of Students Served in 2021-22 is a critical field and is required prior to approval. - Programs that have closed must include enrolment up to the point of closure. - When selecting the "Liaison/Administration" position from the drop-down options in the application type, all fields in the application form should be 0.

-• Please note that there has been a change in structure to this section of the application in contrast to previous years to accommodate one application per school year.
-In this section FTE are being collected for the following timeframes: 2021-2022 School Year Actuals, 2022-2023 School Year Actuals, 2023-2024 School Year Projections.
+FTE numbers can now be reported as decimals to allow for more accurate and consistent reporting. - Total Number of Students Served in 2022-23 is a critical field and is required prior to approval. - Programs that have closed must include enrolment up to the point of closure. - When selecting the "Liaison/Administration" position from the drop-down options in the application type, all fields in the application form should be 0. - Please note that there has been a change in structure to this section of the application in contrast to previous years to accommodate one application per school year.
+In this section FTE are being collected for the following timeframes: 2022-2023 School Year Actuals, 2023-2024 School Year Actuals, 2024-2025 School Year Projections.